 What education you’ll need: You’ll need at least a bachelor’s degree to work as a nutritionist.
 Some states will require you to earn a master’s or doctoral degree.
 In many states, you’ll also need to take an exam and earn licensure.

 What else you should know: Nutritionist roles are predicted to grow 6.8% through 2031.
 You can advance your nutritionist career with more education.
 Nutritionists who earn a master’s or doctoral degree are eligible to test for the Certified Nutrition Specialist (CNS) credential from the American Nutrition Association.

 What you’ll do: As a pharmacy technician, you’ll work alongside a pharmacist to dispense prescription medication.
 Many pharmacy technical roles also include customer service and administrative duties.

 What education you’ll need: The education you’ll need depends on your state.
 In some states, you can work as a pharmacy technician with a high school diploma and on-the-job training.
 In others, you’ll need to complete a formal education program and earn certification.
 Formal education programs are generally certificate programs.
 Associate degrees are also available.
 Many employers will look for certification even if your state doesn’t require it.
 You can earn certification from the Pharmacy Technician Certification Board (PTCB) or the National Healthcareer Association.

-What else you should know: Pharmacy technical roles are projected to grow 4% by 2029.
+What else you should know: Pharmacy technical roles are projected to grow 5% through 2031.